clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

     - A password blacklist is in place, to avoid system passwords being set to passwords which have been compromised in the past.

-* `Tallow`_, a lightweight service which monitors for suspicious SSH login patterns, is included with |CL|.
+* `Tallow`_, a lightweight service which monitors and blocks suspicious SSH login patterns, is installed with the :command:`openssh-server` bundle.